nosovk/flowershow/content/NA/Sales/girls.md

 ## Payments
 I think that there will be some problems within Strapi, because according to their due diligence process it could be impossible to sell escort services using their merchant.

+## Questions
+- Do we need support of different languages?
+- Do we need to support right to left language?

 ## Estimation
 This is a draft, this is not commitment, but some kind of range, that should be clarified after having mocks and designs